A Model of Collective Impact: Systemic Change that Leads to Success

 Solution: E3 Alliance led a collaborative effort to create the first student-centered standard for Kindergarten readiness in the history of the state.
 Ready, Set, K! provides a detailed diagnostic rubric, instructional practices, and small group and individual interventions so that pre-K and Kindergarten teachers can assess and better serve the needs of our youngest students.

-Results: Nineteen regional school districts now use Ready, Set, K! to build greater readiness across all competencies for pre-K and Kindergarten students, and E3 Alliance has completed the most comprehensive regional study of school readiness ever undertaken in Texas.
+Results: Five regional school districts now use Ready, Set, K! to build greater readiness across all competencies for pre-K and Kindergarten students, and E3 Alliance has completed the most comprehensive regional study of school readiness ever undertaken in Texas.